LEFT TURN SIGNALS

 - Note (11): The 2009 MUTCD prohibits a circular red indication in an exclusive left turn signal face.

-- Note (12): The 2009 MUTCD prohibits a horizontal cluster of green arrow and flashing yellow arrow pointing the same direction in a vertical face.
+- Note (12): The 2009 MUTCD prohibits a horizontal cluster of green arrow and flashing yellow arrow pointing the same

 HISTORY OF LEFT TURN SIGNAL IMPLEMENTATION